Canon 200D vs 80D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 80D are two digital cameras that were announced, respectively, in June 2017 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-The physical size and weight of the Canon 200D and the Canon 80D are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 200D and the Canon 80D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (29 percent) than the Canon 200D.
 Moreover, the 80D is substantially heavier (61 percent) than the 200D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.